 Leave without pay for periods lasting more than three (3) workdays may be granted for circumstances outlined in 17.2.3.
 ESEs seeking leave without pay must first use any available paid leave and submit a written request to the AVP of Human Resources or designee in advance of the requested leave if possible.
 Except as required by law, leave without pay will only be granted where the ESE has a good faith intention of returning to employment.
 Requests for leave without pay pursuant to this Section will not be unreasonably denied.
 If the University grants unpaid leave to an ESE to whom the University provides paid health insurance, the University will continue to provide health insurance coverage for a maximum of twelve (12) weeks of unpaid leave during any academic year, provided that paid coverage will not continue beyond the end of the ESE’s appointment.
 An ESE returning from an approved leave of absence will be returned to their position for the remainder of their appointment if the position has not been refilled.
 If the position has been refilled, the University will use its best efforts to place the ESE in a comparable position for the remainder of the term outlined in the original appointment letter.

+17.4 Bereavement Leave

+The University will grant an ESE bereavement leave due to the death of a family member (as defined in section 17.4), or a significant person in the ESE’s life.
+The period of leave for bereavement shall be up to 8 hours per occurrence.
+Nothing in this Section shall preclude Departments or Hiring Units from granting a longer period of paid bereavement leave when they determine the need to do so.

 17.5.
 Military Leave